Coastal structures

 Uretara Landing Reserve Jetty

-The new jetty will be much larger and made with more modern materials, including plastic sleeves around the piles, which is current best practice.
+The new jetty is much larger and made with more modern materials, including plastic sleeves around the piles, which is current best practice.

 8 May 2025